Custom metadata

 - When you add, remove, or change the values in any editable section of the Metadata tab, the section is marked as Editing... and the Save button becomes enabled.
 When you're finished with changes to that section, you should save your changes.
 If you try to close the browser tab or navigate to another area of the Media Library or Console, you'll be prompted to save your changes.

-If you decide to to close the tab or navigate away without saving, all changes to unsaved metadata sections will be reverted to their previous state.
+If you decide to close the tab or navigate away without saving, all changes to unsaved metadata sections will be reverted to their previous state.

 - For assets with long lists of embedded metadata, you can use the Filter data box to find the type of embedded metadata you're looking for.
 Additionally, depending on the Media Library preferences set for your product environment, it's possible that only a select set of embedded metadata fields will be included in the list.